amplication/plugins/plugins/auth-keycloak/README.md

 ## Usage

 The plugin works by adding new users to the database when they are authenticated by Keycloak.
 The plugin also adds the required environment variables in the `.env` file.
-OIn addition to this it adds the following files in the app:
+In addition to this it adds the following files in the app:

 ### Server